-The overall aims of the programme are to:
+The overall aims are to:

 What you study

-Each module carries an assessed element which is integrated with the learning outcomes of the module and the award, and requires a critical appreciation of the subject matter and its implications for practice.
+Each module carries an assessed element which is integrated with the learning outcomes of the module and award.
+It requires a critical appreciation of the subject matter and its implications for practice.

 Fees and funding